-- A description of the significance of the topic to the Isle of Wight AONB protected landscape. - Key facts and figures providing the general context and evidence base. - Relating to the specific topic, an outline of the specific ecosystem services provided and the resulting beneficiaries. - The key management influences and forces for change. - AONB Management Plan policies for the topic. - Priorities for delivery which will be outlined in further detail in the accompanying Delivery Plan.
+- A description of the significance of the topic to the Isle of Wight AONB protected landscape. - Updated key facts and figures providing the general context and evidence base. - The key management influences and forces for change. - AONB Management Plan policies for the topic. - Priorities for delivery which will be outlined in further detail in the accompanying Delivery Plan.

-You may also wish to refer to the accompanying Strategic Environmental Impact Assessment of this AONB Management Plan17, which has influenced its formulation and policies.
+You may also wish to refer to the accompanying Strategic Environmental Impact Assessment of this AONB Management Plan25, which has influenced its formulation and policies.